ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 *expire_after* specifies the number of blocks after which the UTXOs reserved by this command will be eligible for re-use.
 Defaults to 144 blocks.
 Can be disabled by passing in 0.

+*allow_rbf*, if flagged on, will set the sequence for each input to permit it to be RBF'd.
+Defaults to true.

 RETURN VALUE